namhkoh/Coronavirus-Bixby-Capsule/README.md

 # Coronavirus Bixby Capsule
- Natural language bixby capsule to return coronavirus statistics globally and by country.
+ Bixby capsule to return coronavirus statistics globally and by country.

 # Requirements
- Bixby enabled device.
+ - Bixby enabled device.
+ - Developer option in Bixby settings, enable on-device testing.

+# NL utterance
+ ## Version 1.0.0
+    - Show me the global virus statistics.

-# Notice
+# Current workings
- Work in progress ...
+ - In the process of integrating queries by country.